ben-ogden/musiccaps/README.md

 3. Create the Pinecone Index
 4. Generate Embeddings and Populate the Index

+Notes:
-Note that you will need to replace `YOUR_API_KEY` and `YOUR_REGION` with the values shown from the API Keys tab in the Pinecone console.
-It could take some time to generate embeddings and populate the index (About 20-25 minutes if running from Colab) - Great time for a coffee break.
+- You will need to replace `YOUR_API_KEY` and `YOUR_REGION` with the values shown from the API Keys tab in the Pinecone console.
+- If you take the default settings in Colab, it could take some time to generate embeddings and populate the index (About 20-25 minutes) - Great time for a coffee break.
+Or, set the runtime to use a GPU in ****Edit | Settings > Hardware Accelerator****.
+You can select T4 as GPU type in the free tier.
+This will generate the embeddings and populate the index in under a minute!

 ## Ready for Semantic Search!